 Since August 2012, Y-DNA results in the MacLaren Project have been grouped at two different levels.

-To share an MRCA within recorded history, FTDNA calculates that you need a match within the following degrees of genetic distance (GD), i.e. the number of marker mismatches:
+To share an MRCA within recorded history within the MacLaren project, you need a match within the following degrees of genetic distance (GD), i.e. the number of marker mismatches.

 37 markers tested: 0, 1, 2, 3, 4

 67 markers tested: 0, 1, 2, 3, 4, 5, 6, 7

 111 markers tested: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10

 The closer the match, the closer the relationship is likely to be – more or less!
 This is only a rough guide, and other information should be factored into the match wherever possible.

 “Within recorded history” is a very loose term.
 For Scotland, the ancestral home for many of the MacLarens, this would be since about 1100AD.